SEMARC is a general interest amateur radio club based in Cottage Grove, Minnesota.

 our members have participated in "Darien's Dash", "The Woodbury Country

 with standard (-) offset and no access tone.
-The transmitter is located in Hastings, MN and the
+The transmitter and the

-receiver is in Cottage Grove, MN.
+receiver are both located in Cottage Grove, MN.
 The second is 147.180 with standard (+) offset and

 (+) offset and access tone of 100 Hz located in Forest Lake.
 The pair of 147.180 repeaters is used during ARES